jenniwhite6/Codeup_Web_Exercises/public/notes.md

 An element CLASS can point to a whole group of elements. [. - class selector] BLOG
 Look @ pave.com for inspiration!

+Q: Why do I need clearfix for my layout header to work?
+Q: How can I prevent the fixed left nav from overlapping the footer when I shrink the window?